igeorge0902/Gateway/API/README.md

 Features:
 ----
-- right now it is placed upon the Gateway dB, solely, only to access the login table for authentication (Please refer to AdminServlet.java class for usage. #Line 139)
+- provides authenticated access to the user's "profile"
-- aesUtil is ready to use, only config is necessary
+- aesUtil is ready to use, only config is necessary.
+For more info see it at [WWW](https://github.com/igeorge0902/Gateway/tree/update/WWW)
+- you may want to verify the XSRF-Token during the API calls, which is available after a successful login
 - ciphertext is to be verified upon user request
 - it's able to check if the new user, or email is used in system or not, but upon result no further action is enforced
 - direct dB modifications are instantly reflected due to session is always flushed before queries.